dokku/dokku/docs/deployment/user-management.md

 ### Listing SSH keys

 You can use the `ssh-keys:list` command to show all configured SSH keys.
-Any key added via the `dokku-installer` will be associated with the `admin` key name.

 ```shell
 dokku ssh-keys:list